eclipse-archived/smarthome/docs/documentation/development/bindings/thing-definition.md

 ```

 Thing types are listed by default, unless specified otherwise.
 Hiding thing types potentially makes sense if they are deprecated and should not be used anymore.
 Also, this can be useful if users should not be bothered with distinguishing similar devices which for technical reasons have to have separate thing types.
 In that way, a generic thing type could be listed for users and a corresponding thing handler would change the thing type immediately to a more concrete one, handing over control to the correct specialized handler.

+### Thing Categories

+A description about channel categories as well as an overview about which categories exist can be found in our [categories overview](../../concepts/categories.html).

 ## Channels